-Thursday: Invite God to lay three specific people on your heart that you can influence for Him during the next 12 months.
+THURSDAY: Invite God to lay three specific people on your heart that you can influence for Him during the next 12 months.
 They might currently be far from God, they may be struggling spiritually, or perhaps they could simply use a mentor.
 Identify ways you can help them grow in faith and the steps you will take to initiate it.
+Spend time in silence and allow Him to bring specific people to your mind.